haesleinhuepf/napari-owncloud/README.md

 ## Usage

-Browse folders and images in owncloud/nextcloud instances and open them using double-click or <ENTER>.
-You can also navigate through the list using arrow up/down keys.
+Browse folders and images in owncloud/nextcloud servers and open them using just a double-click!

 Login to an owncloud or nextcloud server by clicking the menu `Tools > Utilities > Browse owncloud / nextcloud storage`

 ![](https://github.com/haesleinhuepf/napari-owncloud/raw/main/docs/login.png)

 You can then navigate through folders by double-clicking `folder/` items in the list.
 You can also open images by double-clicking them.
 Alternatively, use the arrow-up and arrow-down key to navigate the list and hit ENTER to open an image or folder.

 ![](https://github.com/haesleinhuepf/napari-owncloud/raw/main/docs/browse.png)

-Using the button `Save / upload current layer`, you can also store an image in the cloud.
+Store images in your cloud storage using the button `Save / upload current layer`.
 Note: Currently, only single selected layers can be saved.

 ![](https://github.com/haesleinhuepf/napari-owncloud/raw/main/docs/upload.png)